 2 – Pricing with Cost Items using the “Component Calculator”

 This mode of pricing or costing calculates Component Prices from user defined Cost Items which are generic codes that correspond to parts used and time spent on the job, for example.
 Cable, Time, Flush boxes, Switch Plates, etc (These are not actual supplier’s product codes but a stand-in which can be later matched with one or more actual supplier product codes – see Option 3 below for more details)

 Once defined in the system Cost Items can be used in the “Component Calculator” for any number of Components.

-Each Cost Item has a Code, Description, Category, Cost, Margin % and Total Cost including Margin.
+Each Cost Item has a Code, Description, Product Range, Category, Cost, Margin % and Total Cost including Margin.